 I remember every single scene from our film

 Tonight was also fun, since we had a birthday cake for Grant’s birthday, which is tomorrow.
 It was great fun to sing Grant the Swedish version of “happy birthday”, “Ja, må hon leva!” (which sounds remarkably like “Waltzing Matilda”) as he cut the Prinsesstårta.
 I’ve been trying to organise the cake for a while.
 I remembered a colleague mentioning there was a Swedish woman in Sydney who made them, though I didn’t get the address until yesterday.
-As I Googled in between time, I discovered the famous “Miss Maud” has a cake shop in Miranda, though on public transport it might as well have been Örebro, a town in the middle of Sweden.
+As I Googled in between times, I discovered the famous “Miss Maud” has a cake shop in Miranda, though on public transport it might as well have been Örebro, a town in the middle of Sweden.
 On the weekend, though, I luckily remember seeing one at the continental cake shop/bakery on Victoria Street, Darlinghurst.
 As we ate and enjoyed the cake, there was much interest in the class about where I’d obtained it.
 “It’s the continental cake shop on Victoria Street” I began to explain….
 Blank looks abounded until I said….
-“It’s not far from the Green Park” which led to an all-round understanding.
+“It’s not far from the Green Park” which led to an all-around understanding.

 We’re like that in Sydney.
 We don’t know street names.
 We don’t know places.
 But cross-reference something with a pub on the corner and we know exactly where you mean.
 Who needs Google Maps?